iKenndac/new-blog/content/posts/2024-09-25-handling-responder-chain-actions-in-swiftui.md

 The selector at this point will be the action's selector, `applyFiveStarRating:`.
 A selector doesn't contain any type information, but an `NSMethodSignature` object does — it's a description of the parameter and return types of an Objective-C method call.
 What we're saying here is "Hey, you're looking to send the message `applyFiveStarRating:`, and here's the types that're needed for me to receive that message."

 5) Finally, the Objective-C runtime will attempt to deliver the message.
-If we'd implemented `-(void)closePanelFromMenu:(UICommand *)sender` explicitly, that'll be called.
+If we'd implemented `-(void)closePanelFromMenu:(UICommand *)sender` explicitly, that'd be called.
 However, we don't _want_ to manually implement every single possible menu handler, so we didn't.
 So, instead, we get the opportunity to intercept the method call. **This part is the core of this entire thing.**

 ~~~~~~~~ objc
 -(void)forwardInvocation:(NSInvocation *)anInvocation {